pixlee/ios-sdk-carthage/README.md

 To run the project, open example.xcodeproj in Xcode.

-Go to Build Phases > Copy Bundle Resources and press the +

-Select Add Other... and navigate to the Example directory, then from there to Carthage > Build > iOS

-Add all of the png files in the pixlee_sdk.framework and press Open.

 Run the project and you should see a grid of photos from that album.

 ## License